Payback (1999 film): Production

-Editing
+The film was shot from September to November 1997, in Chicago and Los Angeles, though neither city is referred to in the film.

 Mel Gibson stated in a short interview released as a DVD extra that it "would've been ideal to shoot in black and white."
 He noted that "people want a color image" and that the actual film used a bleach bypass process to tint the film.
 In addition to this, the production design used muted shades of red, brown, and grey for costumes, sets, and cars for further effect.

+Re-shoots and re-editing

+Although credited as director, Brian Helgeland's cut of the film was not the theatrical version released to audiences.
+Helgeland clashed with Mel Gibson over Gibson's ideas for the film.
+After the end of principal photography, Gibson admitted that he was instrumental in having Helgeland removed as director before the film was released.

+A script rewrite by Terry Hayes was ordered.
+There was initially some uncertainty on who directed the reshoots, with some sources claiming it was the production designer John Myhre.
+However, Paul Abascal has stated on his website that he in fact directed the new scenes.
+The new director reshot 30% of the film.
+The intent was to make the Porter character accessible; as such, the film's tagline became: "Get Ready to Root for the Bad Guy."

+A potentially controversial scene between Porter and Lynn which arguably involves spousal abuse was excised and more plot elements were added to the third act.
+After 10 days of reshoots, a new opening scene and voiceover track also were added, and Kris Kristofferson walked on as a new villain.

 Reception

 Box office

 Payback was well received at the box office.
 The film made $21,221,526 in its opening weekend in North America.
 It eventually grossed $81,526,121 in North America and $80,100,000 in other territories, totaling $161,626,121 worldwide.

 Critical reception

-The review-aggregation website Rotten Tomatoes gives Payback a score of 54% based on 74 reviews from critics, and a weighted average of 5.9 out of 10.
+On review aggregation website Rotten Tomatoes, 56% of 77 critics gave Payback a positive review, with an average rating of 5.9/10.
 The website's critical consensus states, "Sadistic violence and rote humor saddle a predictable action premise."
+Metacritic assigned the film a weighted average score of 46 out of 100, based on 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Roger Ebert gave the film a three-star rating (out of four) in his review, writing, "There is much cleverness and ingenuity in Payback, but Mel Gibson is the key.
+Roger Ebert gave the film a three out of four stars, writing in his review: "There is much cleverness and ingenuity in Payback, but Mel Gibson is the key.
 The movie wouldn't work with an actor who was heavy on his feet, or was too sincere about the material."